-Adaptive Paddling: Changing "Time Out of a Wheelchair" to "An Adventure"
+Changing "Time Out of a Wheelchair" to "An Adventure"

-Cathy says that Jamie has tried a number of paddle assists and, together, “we have spent more time fiddling with the alignment of the hand holds and wraps to keep them positioned correctly than actually paddling.”
+Cathy was optimistic that Versa might remove some of the obstacles that other assistive paddling methods hadn't been able to overcome, such as keeping the foot space in the cockpit unencumbered or supporting the weight of the paddle.
+She says that Jamie had tried a number of paddle assists and, together, “we had spent more time fiddling with the alignment of (her hands and keeping) them positioned correctly than actually paddling.”
 On their first outing using Versa, “I re-adjusted her hands just once.
 Maneuverability and control were also easier than with prior setups.”

 “Get ready for this: today we were out for 1 hour and 15 minutes with no rests and Jamie paddled completely independently!!!”
 Versa changed our paddling experience on water from “time out of a wheelchair” to an “ADVENTURE”!!!
 It was so much fun.
 We went across a pond, around an island and back.”

 Cathy went on to explain that “because of being able to paddle continuously, the activity was aerobic -- something Jamie has not been able to do since her injury.
 And Jamie had the biggest smile as we paddled past the smell of decaying leaves, pine trees blowing and leaves falling.”